 Responsibly Produced Peat certification ensures that peatland will be used, managed and restored in a responsible way

-Preference for restoration
+Preference for restoration or other wet after-use

-Assuring long-term availability of peat
+Assuring the availability of peat from responsible sources

-Peat as a solid base allows the application of other raw materials.
+So peat as a solid base allows the application of other raw materials.
 Nowadays (organic) residues from various sources are offered as potential raw material for growing media.
 Often these products -as such- are not suitable as raw material for growing media.
 The products don’t meet the basic requirements regarding e.g. phyto-hygienic and nutritional aspects.
 They can however replace a part of the peat content in growing media.

 About our foundation